Mizumo-prjkt/VirtualSingersGRUBThemes/README.md

 # Licenses

-The repository is under MIT License
+The repository is under GPL 3 License

 All copyright and trademark rights however are reserved by their respective owners.